306bobby-android/crDroid-build-signed-script/README.md

 # crDroid-build-signed-script
-Build script for creating signed crDroid OTA packages
+Script for creating a signing build environment

 ## Disclaimer
-This script only works for password-less keys.
-As the current purpose of the keys is Google shenanigans, password isn't necessary
+This script only works for password-less keys

 ## How to run
-*Run the commands inside create_keys.txt to create your release-keys in ~/.android-certs (back up this directory to save your keys!)
+Place the script in your root build directory

-*Place build-signed.sh in the root of your build environment
+chmod +x create-signed-env.sh

-*Run ./build-signed.sh device1 device2 ...
+./create-signed-env.sh

-## Known issues
+Enter info for certificate subject line and confirm

-device.json is not generated for OTA files, will fix soon
+Build as usual!